kjswedberg/kjswedberg.github.io/2020October.md

 ## October 19, 2020

 Today, I worked on the Meter Event Jupyter Notebook script.
 I found a way to use linspace to simplifiy generating the timestamp column with minimal rounding error.

+## October 26, 2020

+I installed Python on my Windows 10 laptop by downloaded a exe file from python.org.
+The windows exe file installs an "IDLE" application to run python commands.
+When Python is installed using this method, it needs to be added to PATH.
+Otherwise, the command prompt cannot see that it has been install.
+The documentation that I wrote on how to install Python can be found [here](https://docs.google.com/document/d/12sHhiw5txSesbleHt-_Q4KMpa-jSpMhNcIE7BVjdjco/edit?usp=sharing).